Minimalism and frugality. I heard someone refer to the two terms interchangeably recently and it got me thinking… How similar are they?

-Both minimalism and frugality are lifestyles which seek to enhance the experience: One by asking you to establish what adds value to your life and appreciating that fully.
+Both minimalism and frugality are lifestyles that seek to enhance the experience: One by asking you to establish what adds value to your life and appreciating that fully.
 The other by searching out the value in things so that you are not wasting your resources.

 This is a common theme with both approaches.